Philosophy of desire

 In philosophy, desire has been identified as a recurring philosophical problem.
 It has been variously interpreted as what compels someone towards the highest state of human nature or consciousness, as well as being posited as either something to be eliminated or a powerful source of potential.

 In Plato's The Republic, Socrates argued that individual desires must be postponed in the name of a higher ideal.
 Similarly, within the teachings of Buddhism, craving, identified as the most potent form of desire, is thought to be the cause of all suffering, which can be eliminated to attain greater happiness (Nirvana).
 While on the path to liberation, a practitioner is advised to "generate desire" for skillful ends.

 History

 Ancient Greece

+Plato uses the term epithumia to refer to both desire as a broad category and as a specific kind of desire.
+Aristotle clarifies the varying notions by specifying that overarching category is orexis.
+Within that category, epithumia is a type of desire along with boulêsis (wish) and thumos (spirited thinking).